Practice Photographing Clouds and Skies

 The original had the same dull sky you see in the first example above.
 This time I chose to switch it for a vertical sky shot I had on my hard drive.

 You can never have too many photographs of clouds, skies, sunsets and sunrises.
 No longer do you have to wait for the weather to be interesting to make a truly spectacular image.
 As long as you have plenty of cloud formations in your photo collection, you can simply Photoshop the sky right in!
-Here are our best tips for shooting great sky photos.
+Here are our best tips for photographing clouds and sky photos.

 - Use all your lenses, telephoto zooms, wide angle lenses, general walk arounds.
 Zoom in, zoom out, photograph panoramas, shoot them both horizontally and vertically.
 But mostly shoot them wide and get as much into one scene as possible.
 You can always crop and resize as you wish later on.